 Click on a color and view the name of the cortical region in the 'Cursor' or 'Mouse' windows next to where it says 'aparc.annot'.
 Rotate the brain so you are looking at the medial wall.
 Notice that all subcortical gray matter is not a part of the surface labels (because again, those areas do not count towards the cortical surface measures).

-The parcellation that is loaded here was created with the Desikan-Killiany atlas.
 By default there are two parcellations that are made when recon-all is run.
-The second parcellation, called ?h.aparc.a2009s.annot, is created with the Destrieux atlas.
+The two parcellations are the ?h.aparc.annot, created with the Desikan-Killiany atlas, and the ?h.aparc.a2009s.annot, created with the Destrieux atlas.
 The difference is the number and designation of the areas that are labeled.
 You can load the Destrieux parcellation by clicking on the drop down box next to 'Annotation' on the left panel and choosing Load from file....
 Browse to lh.aparc.a2009s.annot and hit 'Open'.